 Photo Sets A, B, C and D in Section I. Aesthetics illustrate views of the site, looking west from a variety of vantage points.
 The analysis concludes that siting the proposed retail store on the north end, adjacent to the existing retail store, Fort Bragg Outlet, to be preferred in order to protect coastal blue water visual resources.
-The center of the existing parcel, offers an open space character and the most expansive blue water views and should not accommodate future potential development.
+The center of the parcel, has an open space character with blue water views.
 When considering where potential future commercial development would best be sited, the south end, situated behind the tall vegetation, where the site steps down in grade would have the less significant impact on visual resources.